marioy47/blog-site/src/content/posts/publish-astro-site-to-cloudflare-pages/index.md

 # Creating a simple site with Astro and publish it to CloudFlare Pages

-If you look at the [first post](webpack-wordpress-config/) in this site, you'll notice that I used to use [GatsbyJS](https://gatsbyjs.com) for publishing this blog, and that worked fine for a while.
+If you look at the [second post](../gatsby-developer-site-portfolio-and-blog/) in this site, you'll notice that I used to use [GatsbyJS](https://gatsbyjs.com) for publishing this blog, and that worked fine for a while.
 But some issues started to arise:

 - Upgrading packages started to become difficult
 - I ran into deprecations of _Gatsby Packages_